HAMZATURTUS/ctf/cryptography/MetaCTF/Runway.md

 }
 ```

-The intended behavior of the binary takes an input and immediately prints “LANDING ABORTED”.
+The intended behavior of the binary is to take an input and immediately  print “LANDING ABORTED”.
 The decompilation does show an interesting  function though:

 ```c
 void clear_to_land(long param_1,long param_2,long param_3,long param_4,long param_5,char *param_6)